Chlorella Has More Folate and Iron Than Other Plant-Based Foods

-5. Prevents Iron Deficiency Anemia
+5. Helps with Iron Deficiency

 During pregnancy, the blood volume in a woman's body rises, necessitating a higher iron intake for both her and the growing child.
 If a woman doesn't get enough iron while pregnant, she's more likely to get iron deficiency anemia, and her baby is more likely to be born early or with low iron levels.
 Iron deficiency may also hinder the infant's cognitive development (NIH).

 In addition, the phytates found in grains bind iron, forming an insoluble compound, which significantly reduces iron absorption in the intestines.
 Thus, vegans and vegetarians may be susceptible to iron-deficiency anemia (Gibson, 2018).

 Chlorella products include a considerable amount of iron (104 mg/100 g dry weight), the consumption of which may prevent anemia.
 Additionally, it contains vitamin C, which aids iron absorption (Bito, 2020).

 Chlorella supplementation has been examined for its ability to prevent iron-deficiency anemia in both rats (Gao, 2019) and humans.
 Oral chlorella supplementation (6 g/day) for 12-18 weeks lowered indicators of anemia compared to the control group, showing that chlorella supplementation may lowers the risk of pregnancy-associated anemia in a cohort of 32 women in the second and third trimesters of pregnancy (Nakano, 2010).

 Researchers believe that chlorella, due to the presence of folate and iron, may help reduce high blood pressure in pregnancy (Nakano, 2010).
 Folate reduces homocysteine levels.